Home - 30 Minute Recipes - Italian Meat Sauce Recipe — Ready in 30 Minutes

 Instructions

-• In a medium bowl, use a fork to combine the meat with 1 teaspoon salt, black pepper and the fennel seed.
+• In a medium bowl, use a fork to combine 1 ½ pounds ground meat: beef, pork, turkey, Italian sausage or a combination with 1 teaspoon salt, black pepper and 1 teaspoon fennel seed.

-• Heat the oil in a large (10-12-inch) saute pan or deep skillet over medium heat.
-Add the onion and cook until softened, stirring frequently so it doesn't brown, about 5 minutes.
-Stir in the garlic and crushed red pepper and oregano until aromatic, about 30 seconds.
+• Heat ¼ cup extra-virgin olive oil in a large (10-12-inch) saute pan or deep skillet over medium heat.
+Add 1 cup finely chopped yellow onion and cook until softened, stirring frequently so it doesn't brown, about 5 minutes.
+Stir in the 2 tablespoons pressed or grated garlic cloves, ½ – 1 teaspoon crushed red chili pepper, and 1 teaspoon dried oregano until aromatic, about 30 seconds.

 • Add the meat to the pan and turn the heat up to medium-high.
 Cook until the meat is lightly browned no longer pink inside, stirring and breaking it up with a wooden spoon, about 10 minutes.
-Pour in the wine, stir it in and let it bubble for about 10 seconds.
-Stir in the tomatoes, tomato paste and 1½ teaspoons salt.
+Pour in ¼ cup dry red wine, stir it in and let it bubble for about 10 seconds.
+Stir in 1 28-ounce cans crushed tomatoes, 2 tablespoons tomato paste and 1½ teaspoons salt.
+Note: You can substitute half the amount of balsamic vinegar for the red wine.

 • Bring the sauce to a simmer, then lower the heat to medium-low and partially cover the pan.
 Cook 15-20 minutes, stirring occasionally, until the sauce is thickened.
 Taste the sauce for seasoning and add more salt, chili or black pepper to your liking.